jasonbayton/11ty/_src/blog/2026/04/bayton-org-goes-ai-first.md

 Besides, I've been told by multiple sources that my writing voice is "quite good, dear" (thanks Mam) - so naturally the logical next step is to let a large language model replace me.

-## What TONI won't do
+## What MIKA won't do

-TONI is strictly an Android Enterprise oracle.
+MIKA is strictly an Android Enterprise oracle.
 It will not:

 - Tell you the weather
 - Help you with your maths homework